-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures are investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+low-carbon alternative For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures.

 What is the minimum share of investments in transitional and enabling activities?

 There is no commitment to a minimum proportion of investments in transitional and enabling activities.